 His educational and clinical interests relate to the psychosocial and behavioral aspects of patient care.
 He has produced numerous articles and videos on the biopsychosocial aspects of medical care, medical interviewing and the patient-doctor relationship, and received second prize at the 1997 AMA International Film Festival.
 As a Charter Fellow of the American Academy of Communication in Health Care, he facilitates workshops to develop clinical skills in physician-patient communication.
 He received the AGA Distinguished Educator Award (2004), was identified as a “Best Gastroenterologist” in Men’s Health (2007) and in Women’s Health (2008) and is featured as one of 12 gastroenterologists in a book “Best Gastroenterology Practices” (2007).

-Amy Rodriguez PA-C has joined Drossman Gastroenterology in October 2016 and has already has become an integral part of the practice by enhancing its patient centered philosophy.
-She participates in all clinic visits and coordinates medication prescriptions and pre-authorizations and communicates with patients through phone calls and messages to optimize their care in a timely fashion.
+Meghan Huff PA-C joined Drossman Gastroenterology in September 1, 2017 and has already become an integral part of the practice by enhancing its patient centered philosophy.
+She participates in all clinic visits and coordinates medication prescription, pre-authorizations and communicates with patients through phone calls and messages to ptomaine their care in a timely fashion.